A Locals Guide to the Best Things to do in Cork (2024 Guide)

 Me in Kinsale, Cork!

-Having lived abroad for the better part of 10 years, this is what tourists to Ireland always tell me was their favorite thing about Ireland.
-And Cork has some of the most charming and most colorful towns in all of Ireland.
-Just check out this photos of the coastal town of Kinsale (above).
+Having lived abroad for the better part of 10 years, this is what tourists to Ireland always tell me was their favorite thing about Ireland. ย And Cork has some of the most charming and most colorful towns in all of Ireland.
+Just check out this photo of the coastal town of Kinsale (above).
 Cobh too, in East Cork is especially vibrant.
 When in Cobh, you must take a photo in front of the Deck of Cards houses like I’ve done below and visit the magnificent St Colman’s Cathedral.

 FYI if I had a spare million I’d move home and buy a house in Kinsale.